Hip Dysplasia

 • Pain and stiffness in the hip

-• Avoids extension in the hip during walking or running
+• Avoiding extension in the hip during walking or running

 Diagnosing Hip Dysplasia

-How Alpha Animal Rehabilitation and Fitness Can Help
+How Alpha Animal Rehab & Fitness Can Help

-A Canine Rehabilitation Practitioner will look at your dog’s strength, flexibility, and how the joints are moving, assess gait and posture, and observe how they are accomplishing their everyday functional tasks around the home.
-After assessing your pup, they use canine massage therapy, manual therapy techniques, and a tailored plan of care to address all of your dog’s issues.
-This will help to provide much-needed stability to the hip joint and make moving around easier and less painful.
+At Alpha Animal Rehabilitation and Fitness, a Canine Rehabilitation Practitioner will look at your dog’s strength, flexibility, and how the joints are moving.
+They’ll also assess gait and posture and observe how they perform their everyday functional tasks around the home.
+After evaluating your pup, they use canine massage therapy, manual therapy techniques, and a tailored plan of care to address all of your dog’s issues.
+This care will help to provide much-needed stability to the hip joint and make moving around easier and less painful.

 As Canine Rehab Practitioners, we can provide you with a multitude of ways to improve your dog’s quality of life through education, massage therapy, manual therapy, home modifications, and exercises specific to your dog and where they are today.